sowrhoop/Multiple-Projects-in-a-Single-Pod/README.md

-# Runpod Mimic: Two Projects in One Pod
+# Runpod: Two Projects in One Single Pod

-This repo demonstrates two ways to run two different projects (each with its own Dockerfile) inside a single Runpod pod:
+This repo is prepared to run two different Dockerized projects inside a single Runpod.io pod using two containers in that pod.

-- Option A: Single container image that runs both processes via Supervisor (works on any Runpod Pod).
-- Option B: Two separate containers orchestrated by Docker Compose (works if your Mimic setup allows multi-container pods or Docker-in-Docker).

 ## Layout

 - `services/service-a` — Python FastAPI on port 8000
 - `services/service-b` — Node.js Express on port 3000
-- `Dockerfile.supervisor` — Single image that runs both services together
+- `Dockerfile.supervisor` — Optional single image that runs both services together (fallback)
-- `supervisord.conf` — Process manager config
+- `supervisord.conf` — Process manager config (used by the optional single image)
-- `compose.yaml` — Multi-container option for environments that allow Compose
+- `compose.yaml` — Optional (for local dev only)

 ## Build and test locally

-Single image with both services:
+Optional single image with both services (fallback):

 ```sh
 docker build -f Dockerfile.supervisor -t your-username/two-in-one:latest .